-The Guild's seventh Pluralist Supervision Course will run over eight saturdays from October 2019 to May 2020.
-There was no Supervision Course during this financial year.
+The Guild's seventh Pluralist Supervision Course will run over eight saturdays from October 2019 to November 2020.
+The course dates had to be extended due to the Covid-19 situation and the final sessions were provided via Zoom...

 Objective A3: